 Connecting to others is crucial for us as social beings.
 We need that sense of unity in order to thrive, not only as a species, but also as individuals.

-5. Travelling shows you how to simplify.
+5. Travelling teaches you how to simplify.

 Travelling teaches simplicity as a way of life.